sted0011/bef/_posts/2014-08-24-winston_illustration.markdown

 Pet owners unify with the special knowledge of what our furry companions bring to our lives: responsibility, reward, and moments of pure joy.
 Pets inspire us, love us, and challenge us to live life in the moment.

 Winston, a Portuguese Water Dog, always inspired me to create.
 I created doodles, drawings, and illustrations in his likeness as he was always by my side when I paused for creative time.
-Here is both a digital portrait of Winston created in Adobe Illustrator.
+Here is a digital portrait of Winston created in Adobe Illustrator.
 The likeness conveys his soft, wavy fur, delightful (slobbery) smile, and his lively, playful eyes.